Incident Reports | Formal Investigations | Report incident | Safety

-Incident reports are available in summary form for the following wing types:
+Summaries of published incident reports are available for the following wing types:

-The BHPA incident reports database is fully searchable.
-To refine your search you can specify a particular wing type and select "or" or "and".
-For example, if you want to search for paraglider incidents at Hay Bluff, for best search results select paraglider from the drop down list and the "and" option.
+You can also search the BHPA incident reports database by incident date, pilot, location, wing type, etc. For example, if you want to search for paraglider incidents at Hay Bluff, select paraglider from the drop down list, and enter Hay Bluff in the search box with the "or" option selected.

 or and

-If known, total hours and total flights flown are displayed below together with hours and flights flown in the past six months, the latter being displayed in brackets.
+If known, total flights flown and flights flown in the past six months are displayed below, the latter being displayed in brackets.

 Date